gageracer/portfolio-nextjs/posts/IEU.md

 - Advanced Game Development,
 - Network Programming in Computer Game

-I also got some social science courses,
+I also took some social science courses,

 - Principles of Social Sciences,
 - Motivation,